Search Programs

 Hawaii Vet Tech Salary

-How much a veterinary technician has the possibility to earn depends greatly on factors including experience, location, specialization, and more.
-To create a frame of reference, the U.S. Bureau of Labor Statistics (BLS, May 2020), found that the 109,490 vet techs employed in the U.S. in 2020 made an average annual wage of $37,860.
-The following chart shows how vet tech’s earning in Hawaii compare to national averages in a range of earning percentiles:
+How much a veterinary technician can earn depends greatly on factors such as experience, location, specialization, and more.
+To create a frame of reference, the U.S. Bureau of Labor Statistics (BLS, May 2023) found that the 122,000 vet techs employed in the U.S. in 2023 made an average annual wage of $44,040.
+The following chart shows how vet tech’s earnings in Hawaii compare to national averages in a range of earning percentiles:

 When looking at salaries, it’s important to take cost of living into consideration.
-While it is true that vet tech salaries in Hawaii are higher than national averages, this is most likely due to the reality that Hawaii has the highest cost of living out of any state in the U.S.
+While it is true that vet tech salaries in Hawaii are higher than national averages, this is most likely because Hawaii has the highest cost of living out of any state in the U.S.

 Vet Tech Program Accreditation